🇬🇧 UK skilled worker visa

 This requirement can be met by:

-- Passing an approved Secure English Language Test (SELT).
+- Passing a Secure English Language Test (SELT)

-- Having GCSE, A-level, or Scottish Higher qualifications in English.
+- Having GCSE, A-level, or Scottish Higher English qualifications

-Applicants from certain countries (e.g., USA, Canada, Australia) are exempt from this requirement.
+Applicants from English-speaking countries (e.g., USA, Canada, Australia) are exempt.

 6. Financial Maintenance Requirement